very-good-science/data-ethics-club/site/write_ups/2022/16-11-22_writeup.md

 Perhaps there's a weird Venn Diagram, the creator of AI, whoever is using it, credit, creative ownership, accountability, ethics etc. There seems to be no one intersection point in the middle.

+## Who should decide whether art is high-quality?

+The article says that the success of an artist should be based on the quality of their art rather than on its popularity with consumers.
+But who gets to make that call?
-Interesting point in the article that the commercial success is not necersarily related to quality.
+There is an interesting point in the article that commercial success is not necessarily related to quality.
 There's clearly a difference between someone who just typed in some prompts vs. someone who takes hour over editing it and stuff like that.
 There's this feeling of "Quantity being consumed into quality" where we don't know what's going happen but it will change who makes art and what we call art.
 Everything has value to someone.

-## Who should decide whether art is high-quality?

-The article says that the success of an artist should be based on the quality of their art rather than on its popularity with consumers.
-But who gets to make that call?

 Would the art critics have rated this as highly if they were as familiar with the style that this AI always generates?
 We think not.
 Art can cater to different people: is it impressive because of the process or because of the outcome?
 Does success in art mean financial gain?
 That's not necessarily a good measure for what art means.

 Is it cheaper to generate AI art?
 Ones we've seen look pretty expensive considering they're made digitally.
 But are we undervaluing the art created by AI artists?
 There is some additional curation involved in creating AI art.
 Knowing how something was made makes us appreciate something more.

 How do we value aesthetics?
 Is some of it what people believe about their own art?
 There is definitely capitalism and social bias in art.
-If (rich) people want a piece then it's consider more valuable.
+If (rich) people want a piece then it's considered more valuable.

 Something not mentioned in the article but seems like a big issue is to do with value of the artist themselves.
 Like with restaurants - you'll go to a famous chef's restaurant but the chef won't cook your meal.
 It's their ideas that you are paying for.